-The initiative of law belongs concurrently to the government and to the Parliament.
+The initiative of law belongs concurrently to the Government and to the Parliament.

-The bills of law are deliberated in the Council of Ministers, after the opinion of the Administrative Chamber, and deposited with the Bureau of the National Assembly.
+The bills of law are deliberated in the Council of Ministers, after the opinion of the Administrative Court, and deposited with the Bureau of one of the two Chambers of the Parliament.

-In the name of the Prime Minister, a member of the government is responsible for, the case arising, presenting [its] motives and supporting the discussion before the National Assembly.
+In the name of the Prime Minister, a member of the Government is responsible for, the case arising, presenting [its] motives and supporting the discussion before the Chambers of the Parliament.

-The bill or the proposal of an organic law is submitted to the deliberation and to the vote of the National Assembly only after the expiration of a time period of fifteen days after its deposit.
+The bill or the proposal of an organic law is submitted to the deliberation and to the vote of the Parliament only after the expiration of a time period of fifteen days after its deposit.